-As you can see the two internal convolvers both have their own preprocessing chain: PRE for predelay, M-S for Mid-Side, or stereo width, followed by the high-pass filter.
+As you can see the two internal convolvers both have their own processing chain: PRE for predelay, a high-pass filter, followed by M-S (Mid-Side aka stereo width on the front panel).

 Predelay is typically used to delay reverberation, resulting in a more spacious experience.
 The room seems to grow, so to say.